bodkan/ku-introgression2024/README.md

 ### Moving over to R

+Type `R` in your terminal or (better) just use RStudio R console if you have it.

 #### Task: Load and inspect the genotypes

 **You will be using the same genotype table as in the previous exercise,